Nothing Sacred (film): Production

 The first screwball comedy filmed in color, Nothing Sacred also represents the first use in a color film of process effects, montage and rear screen projection.
 Backgrounds for the rear projection were filmed on the streets of New York.
-Paramount Pictures and other studios refined this technique in their subsequent color features.
+Paramount Pictures, 20th Century-Fox and other studios refined this technique in their subsequent color features.

 Ben Hecht is credited with writing the screenplay in two weeks on a train.
 He adapted the story "Letter to the Editor" by James H. Street which had been first been published in Hearst's International-Cosmopolitan.
 Hecht wrote a role for his friend John Barrymore in the film, but David Selznick refused to use him as Barrymore had become an alcoholic.
 This caused a rift between Hecht and Selznick, and Hecht walked off the picture.
 Budd Schulberg and Dorothy Parker were called in to write the final scenes and several others also made contributions to the screenplay, including: David O. Selznick, William Wellman, Sidney Howard, Moss Hart, George S. Kaufman and Robert Carson.

 One reason that the film is considered among the most celebrated screwball comedies is that underneath the humor, it incorporates sharply cynical themes of corruption and dishonesty.
 This film, along with Hecht's The Front Page (1931) and its 1940 remake His Girl Friday with Cary Grant, caricatures the chicanery to which some newspapers resorted in order to get a "hot" story.

+Production on the film started on June 12, 1937 and ended on August 2, 1937.